rakhmetovazhanar/tutorapp-backendd/README.md

 📌 About the Project
 This project is a backend service for an educational platform where users can browse courses, register, complete lessons.
 Instructors can add courses, create videoconference, manage content.

-The backend is built using Django and Django REST Framework (DRF), with authentication based on JWT tokens.
+The backend is built using Django and Django REST Framework (DRF), with authentication based on tokens.
 The project is deployed on DigitalOcean.

 🚀 Features
-🔐 User authentication and registration
+🔐 User authentication and registration (token-based)
 📚 Course browsing and detailed course view
 📖 Lesson management
-🎓 Instructor functionality for adding and managing courses ⚙️ Admin panel for managing users and content
+🎓 Instructor functionality for adding and managing courses 📹 Real-time video conferencing (WebSockets & Daphne) ⚙️ Admin panel for managing users and content
 🛠️ Technologies Used
 Backend: Django, Django REST Framework